Pylons/pyramid/docs/narr/configuration.rst

 In :mod:`repoze.bfg` terms, :term:`traversal` is the act of walking over an object graph starting from a :term:`root` object in order to find a :term:`context` object and a :term:`view name`.
+Once a context and a view name are found, these two bits of information, plus other information from the request are used to look up a :term:`view callable`.  :mod:`repoze.bfg` bothers to do traversal only because the information returned from traversal allows a view callable to be found.

 The individual path segments of the "path info" portion of a URL (the data following the hostname and port number, but before any query string elements or fragments, for example the ``/a/b/c`` portion of the URL ``http://example.com/a/b/c?foo=1``) are used as "steps" during traversal.

 .. note:: A useful analogy of how :mod:`repoze.bfg` :term:`traversal`